Saranyajayakumaran/Blissfull-Yoga/README.md

 ## Bugs
 Solved bugs
--when  i run the index page, the horizontal line in the navigatio bar when selecting the page was not appear.
+- When  i run the index page, the horizontal line in the navigatio bar when selecting the page was not appear.
 I discover that is because of typo in class active.
 After changed, it works.
 - When i run the project after deployment my background images were not displayed.
 I found that is because of the relative path of the image and i have changed it, then it works.
  background: url("../images/Event-PAGE-2.webp")
 - Remove assets and replace with .. resolved the error.
 ## Validator Testing
+Fixed bugs
 - HTML
     - Missed some end tag when passing through the official W3C validator
     - Resolved it and again tested : No error found.